garlic0x1/rope/README.md

 Hackernews that your editor is blazingly fast and super serious and uses fancy text structures.

+None of the exported symbols mutate ropes, they return new ones.
+This lets us reuse as many leaves and branches as possible to reduce memory usage, as well as enable a functional style of programming.

 # Installation

 Once this is polished and well-tested I will post it to Ultralisp, for